What is Benson Boiler?

 The applications of Benson boilers are as follows.

-- The Benson boilers have an average operating capacity of 135 tons/hour, operating pressure, and temperatures of 250 bar and 650 ° C to generates mechanical powers.
+- The Benson boilers have an average operating capacity of 135 tons/hour, operating pressure, and temperatures of 250 bar and 650 ° C to generate mechanical powers.

 - For the production of electric power, supercritical boilers are used in various industries to generate steam.